Maine has a long history of people living on the land, and it has become popular as a place for people to live off grid.

 Permits Required for Off-Grid Toilets

-In Maine, you must get a permit for any onsite sewage and wastewater system.
-The process involves an application, soil tests and inspections from the Local Plumbing Inspector (LBI).
+You must get a permit for any onsite sewage and wastewater system in Maine.
+The process involves an application, soil tests, and inspections from the Local Plumbing Inspector (LBI).

 Systems are divided into two types:

-- Non-engineered systems: Must be designed by site evaluator licensed in Maine
+- Non-engineered systems: Must be designed by a site evaluator licensed in Maine

 Primitive Systems (Cabins)

-In homes or cabins in Maine without running water, it is fairly easy to get approval for an off-grid sewage system.
+In homes or cabins in Maine without running water, getting approval for an off-grid sewage system is pretty straightforward.

-You are allowed to have a “primitive system” which, under the law, is defined as an alternative toilet (such as pit privy or compost toilet) and a small area for dumping greywater.
+You are allowed to have a “primitive system,” which, under the law, is defined as an alternative toilet (such as a pit privy or compost toilet) and a small area for dumping greywater.

 All water and wastewater must be hand-carried or pumped.
 You are limited to three greywater fixtures.
 Even with primitive systems, you still need approval and site testing.

 Many types of alternative toilets are legal in Maine.
-This includes compost toilets, incinerating toilets, vault toilets, and chemical toilets.
-The law is clear however that temporary portable toilets (such as camping toilets) are not to be used as permanent toilets.
-If the alternative toilet does not discharge waste onto or into the ground, then you do not need a site evaluation.
+This includes compost, incinerating, vault, and chemical toilets.
+The law is clear, however, that temporary portable toilets (such as camping toilets) are not to be used as permanent toilets.
+You do not need a site evaluation if the alternative toilet does not discharge waste onto or into the ground.

 When using an alternative toilet, you’ll still need a way to dispose of greywater from your home.
 In most cases, this will mean having a septic system.
 Maine law does not have any provisions which reduce the required septic size for homes using alternative toilets.
 If you don’t want septic, you may be legally allowed to use a greywater disposal system instead.